 Skip to main content

 Clawboo ships one user-facing command and four MCP stdio binaries.
-The clawboo command is a thin launcher: it finds or starts the bundled dashboard server and opens a browser.
-There are no subcommands; onboarding, Gateway detection, runtime connection, and team deployment all happen in the web UI.
+Run bare, clawboo is a launcher: it finds or starts the bundled dashboard server, checks what version it found, and opens a browser.
+Three subcommands sit alongside that default action, and each exists because the server runs detached: taking a consistent copy of a live database, clearing an instance you can no longer Ctrl-C, and rolling a running instance onto a newer build are all things a detached process makes awkward.
+Everything else, onboarding, Gateway detection, runtime connection, and team deployment, still happens in the web UI.
 The MCP bins are not launched by humans; an external agent runtime spawns them to attach Clawboo’s board, memory, tools, and team-chat surfaces over stdio.

 At a glance